plural/dailymile/README.md

 dailymile
 =========

-Go library for interacting with the DailyMile API
+Go library for interacting with the DailyMile API, primarily for read-only applications.